hmrc/common-transit-convention-traders-test-support/resources/public/api/conf/1.0/docs/overview.md

 2. Create an application.

 3. Subscribe to any API you might be working on.
-We suggest Create Test User API, CTC Traders API and CTC Traders Test Support API.
+We suggest Create Test User API, Common Transit Convention Traders API and Common Transit Convention Traders Test Support API.

 4. Create a [Client ID and Client Secret](https://developer.service.hmrc.gov.uk/api-documentation/docs/authorisation/credentials).